My recipe articles reflect my eating style and you'll find recipes that are Paleo, low carb, and Japanese.

 - If you have it, an instant dashi packet really adds a punch of umami to the dish.

 - Turn the potatoes around occasionally to prevent burning.

 - 10 new potatoes (potatoes cut into small pieces) scrubbed clean

 - 3 tablespoons soy sauce

 - 1/2 packet instant dashi (optional)

 - 2/3 cup water

 - Lower heat to medium and cook for another 5-10 minutes.
-Sauce will start to caramelize.
+The sauce will start to caramelize.

-- Move the potatoes around now and then to coat with the thickened sauce.
+- Move the potatoes around now and then to coat them with the thickened sauce.

-- Once potatoes are done, turn off heat and transfer to a bowl.
+- Once the potatoes are done, turn off the heat and transfer them to a bowl.